 Unfolding with a vast, witness-bearing, heart-heavy yet embracing scope that wouldn’t be overstatement to say belongs in the same, soul-blazing terrain as Gojira, My Land Is Breaking blends atmosphere, soaring dynamics and elegant acoustics that still has capacity for hope even as it places itself at the epicentre of despair.

-The track is available from Bandcamp, Spotify and iTunes with all proceeds going to the Sound Central charity.
+The track is available from Bandcamp (opens in new tab), Spotify (opens in new tab) and iTunes (opens in new tab) with all proceeds going to the Sound Central (opens in new tab) charity.
 Below we also have an interview with bandmember Yousef Shah as he discusses the creation of the song, the conditions it deals with and the charity to which it’s dedicated.

 Be aware that the video is age-restricted and flagged by Youtube that it “may be inappropriate for some users.”